• Alumni Image #1:

 Dan L. Wheat

-Wheat's years at UT Austin were filled with four disparate, sometimes overlapping experiences: Floor and shoring research tests; computation related to nonlinear structural behavior and piezoelectric behavior of wood; field studies, and undergraduate advising.
+Wheat's years at UT Austin were filled with four disparate, sometimes overlapping experiences like floor and shoring research tests, computation related to nonlinear structural behavior and piezoelectric behavior of wood, field studies and undergraduate advising.

-Wheat helped countless students connect with their own resilience and self-confidence, develop strategies to improve academically, and often went “beyond the call of duty” to help them successfully complete their undergraduate degree.
-He is proud of his time as undergraduate advisor, especially the personal communication with those undergraduate students who struggled but are now members of the profession.
+Wheat helped countless students connect with their own resilience and self-confidence and develop strategies to improve academically; Wheat often went “beyond the call of duty” to help them successfully complete their undergraduate degrees.
+He is proud of his time as an undergraduate advisor, especially the personal communication with those undergraduate students who struggled but are now members of the profession.